IP Address Management¶

 You can apply complex networking configurations to a bare metal host using the L2 templates.
 The L2 templates imply multihomed host networking and enable you to create a managed cluster where nodes use separate host networks for different types of traffic.
 Multihoming is required to ensure the security and performance of a managed cluster.

-Starting from Container Cloud 2.17.0, modification of L2 templates in use is prohibited in the API to prevent accidental cluster failures due to unsafe changes.
+Modification of L2 templates in use is allowed with a mandatory validation step from the Infrastructure Operator to prevent accidental cluster failures due to unsafe changes.
 The list of risks posed by modifying L2 templates includes:

 Services running on hosts cannot reconfigure automatically to switch to the new IP addresses and/or interfaces.

 Connections between services are interrupted unexpectedly, which can cause data loss.